DEHuckaKpyT/telegram-bot/Writerside/topics/additional.md

 # Additional

-## Что обязательно нужно сделать ещё:
+## High priority:
-- Доделать несколько оставшихся Telegram Api
+- Add tests.
-- Добавить тесты
+- Add webhook.
-- Добавить webhook
+- Add documentation to code (classes and methods).

-## Фишки, которые хочется сделать:
+## Low priority:
-- Придумать что-то с обработкой сообщений длиной более 4096 символов
+- Figure out how to handle messages longer than 4096 characters.
-- Придумать, как реализовать "мультиязычность"
+- Figure out how to implement "multilingualism".
-- Добавить возможность указывать action ('typing..' и т. п.)
+- Add ability to specify action ('typing...', etc.).
-- Сделать отключаемыми методы cleanHtml и escapeHtml в шаблонах
+- Make cleanHtml and escapeHtml methods disabled in templates.